line/centraldogma/site/src/sphinx/setup-configuration.rst

     - the replication method. ``NONE`` indicates 'standalone mode' without replication.
 See :ref:`replication` to learn how to configure ZooKeeper-based multi-master replication.

-- ``securityEnabled`` (boolean)

-  - whether to enable authentication.
-It's disabled by default so that a user can play with Central Dogma without hassle.
-However, it is strongly encouraged to enable authentication because the authorship of a commit is filled in automatically based on the principal of the current user.
-Central Dogma uses `Apache Shiro`_ as its authentication layer and uses the ``conf/shiro.ini`` file as its security configuration.
-For more information about how to configure `Apache Shiro`_, read `this page <https://shiro.apache.org/configuration.html#ini-sections>`_ or check the example configuration files under the ``conf/`` directory in the distribution.

 - ``mirroringEnabled`` (boolean)